Knowledge-Aware Federated Active Learning with Non-IID Data

 On both CIFAR10 and CIFAR100, our KAFAL achieves state-of-the-art results (Fig.~\ref{fig:experiments}(a)(b)).
-The margins between KAFAL and other baselines increse with the increase of labelled data.
+The margins between KAFAL and other baselines become larger with the increase of labelled data.
 On CIFAR10, our method eventually achieve a margin of around $3\%$ compared to BADGE, Entropy, Margin, and Core-set.
 LL4AL, although quite competitive in standard active learning, does not perform well in the federated active setting.
 Besides, LL4AL and QBC update extra model parameters of sizes $0.015M$ and $0.156M$ for each client, when each client's model size for the rest methods is only $0.078M$.
 On CIFAR100, the margins are less significant compared to results from CIFAR10.
-And the highest accuracy only reaches $32\%$.
 Probably because the $10$ times of classes in CIFAR100 makes it a much more difficult task, especially consider the limited amount of labelled data for each client.
 Some of the methods perform poorer than Random, possibly because Random naturally diversifies in sampling.
 It is worth noting that in CIFAR10 and CIFAR100, the full-set federated learning results are $72.93\%$ and $37.35\%$.
 On CIFAR10, the full-set result is lower than our KAFAL result with $35\%$ labelled data.
 This could be because our strategy selects only the most informative data for annotation and avoids data redundancy.
 On CIFAR100, the full-set result is around $5\%$ higher than our KAFAL result with $35\%$ labelled data, indicating that $35\%$ data is not enough to represent a $100$-class dataset.
 Notably, we also evaluate each client with the test set and show the analysis in the supplementary (\ref{supp:a1}) for a complete picture of the performance of our KAFAL.

 {